wbobeirne/lesson-modules/modules-6-15-secure-cookies/secure-cookies.md

 * With signed cookies, we're still making the data readable on the user's side
 * We can also still only store simple strings
 * Instead of that, we can use **sessions**
-* Sessions use signed cookies to save a unique "key" that "unlocks" a Javascript object on our server
+* Sessions use signed cookies to save one of those hashes
+* That hash is a "key" that "unlocks" a Javascript object on our server
-* That way we can store any secret data on the server, and only keep the key on the client's machine
+* That object can store all the secret data it wants, and have it stay on the server, the client needs to only hold on to the hash key

 ---